speedsticko/til/networking/windows-network-diagnostics.md

 netsh trace has the concept of scenarios and providers.
 Providers are ETW event providers and scenarios are pre-defined groupings of providers in a logical task oriented group.
 You can also add additional providers to a scenario.

+### Netstat
+- netstat -ab
+To see which processes own which ports

 ### Tools
 - Wireshark: can't sniff localhost